 - Dangerous zones: The most dangerous zones for tourist are: Florida and Lavalle Street, San Telmo, La Boca, Retiro, Avenida de Mayo, Avenida Corrientes and the Obelisk area, which, obviously, are the most attractive areas for tourists, so you have to be always alert.

-- Don’t try to fight: It’s not a very good idea to act as a modern Rambo, because you may end up hurt.
+- Don’t fight back: It’s not a very good idea to act as a modern Rambo, because you may end up hurt.
 In case of being robbed hand over your cash, cell phone or whatever without resistance.
 Please, this point is the most important of the list.
 It’s not worth risking your life for anything you carry.

 And the last tip